Information about Residents' Associations

 Register your residents association

-Register your resident association on the Council's contact database to ensure you are contacted about any relevant planning issues and for the option of being listed on our website for others to find you.
+Register your residents’ association on the Council's contact database to ensure you are informed about any relevant local news (e.g., funding opportunities, community events, or resident consultations) and for the option of being listed on our website for others to find you.
 See the list of associations.